andy-shea/redux-action-creator/README.md

 - `schema`: a normalizr schema which will parse the response before returning
 - **Note: see [Universal](#universal) usage below for more configuration options**

+The action given to `asyncActionCreator` will eventually be called with the payload, the `dispatch` function, and whatever extra arguments as determined by the async middleware and the configuration of it.
+For example, if used with [redux-thunk](https://github.com/gaearon/redux-thunk), the action will be called with the payload, the `dispatch` function, the `getState` function, and the `extraArgument` if the middleware was created via the `withExtraArgument` function.

 **Before:**
 ```javascript
 var actions = {